philipturner/home-built-stm/README.md

 ## April 14, 2025

-I successfully swapped the tooltip for CNC machine.
+I successfully swapped the tooltip for the CNC machine.
 Here are the physical tools I used to do it.
 The two-sided, dark metallic thingy seems proprietary.
 Shaped in a way that most common tools can't service the "nut and collet".
 I bypassed this restriction with the one-sided, shiny metallic thingy.
 I swapped the PCB tooltip for the bulkier wood tooltip.
 Then, I washed my hands to rinse off the disgusting lubricant.

 ![Image 4445](./Documentation/CNCMachining/IMG_4445.JPG)